a-h/sqlitekv/README.md

 // If the version is -1, it will skip the version check.
 //
 // If the version is 0, it will only insert the key if it does not already exist.
-Put(ctx context.Context, key string, version int64, value T) (err error)
+Put(ctx context.Context, key string, version int64, value any) (err error)
-// PutAll puts multiple keys into the store, in a single transaction.
-PutAll(ctx context.Context, records Records[T]) (err error)
 // Delete deletes a key from the store.
 If the key does not exist, no error is returned.
 Delete(ctx context.Context, key string) (rowsAffected int64, err error)
 // DeletePrefix deletes all keys with a given prefix from the store.